kingajax/electron-webpacker/README.md

 ## Build

-The build command helps build your Webpack files for Electron's main and renderer process.
+The `build` or `b` command helps build your Webpack files for Electron's main and renderer process.
 It will load in the webpack.config.js files (or the files specified in ewebpack.json, see ewebpack.json).
 Then, it passes your Webpack config to `webpack-cli` building your source (starting at entry point) into the configured 'dist/' folder. e.g., dist/main.js and dist/renderer.js